 Sip some Wine

 Jerome has several wineries that are part of the Verde Valley wine trail.
-Stop by and check them out.
+Stop by and taste a few of Arizona’s wines.

 The Jerome Grand Hotel is said to be one of the most haunted hotels.
 I can’t say if this is true or not, but the old elevator inside is cool and the balcony views of Jerome and the Verde Valley are outstanding.